roxmer/bibbox-documentation/docs/technical.md

             uid 		=> '507'
         }

 4. Next we will use the Apache Puppet module to install an apache server and activate some proxy modules for it.
+We also delete the default vhost configuration and make sure, the apache points to our Liferay portal.

         # Install apache with default config
         class { 'apache':
+            default_vhost   => false,
-            default_vhost => false
+            purge_vhost_dir => false
         }
         class { 'apache::mod::proxy': }
         class { 'apache::mod::proxy_http': }